Out-of-equilibrium properties and non-linear effects for interacting quantum impurity systems in their strong coupling regime

-In general one faces here several difficulties, that prevent any practical calculations: the number of independent processes (and corresponding couplings) grows very rapidly with $n$ ; moreover there is \emph{no} way to fix the couplings \footnote{ Only the coupling of the first operator, $\Cal O_2$, can be fixed, since it effectively amounts to a definition of $\TB$. }.
+In general one faces here several difficulties, that prevent any practical calculations: the number of independent processes (and corresponding couplings) grows very rapidly with $n$ ; moreover there is \emph{no} way to fix the couplings -- except that of the first operator, $\Cal O_2$, since it effectively amounts to a definition of $\TB$.
 On the contrary, the IRLM is integrable, and its infinity of conserved quantities $\Cal O_{2n}$ highly constraints the allowed processes.
 It has been shown \cite{lesage99a,lesage99b} that a dual description of the Hamiltonian can be derived: $H=\Hfreeir +\HB^\ir$ with $\HB^\ir=\frac{1}{2\pi}\sum_{n=1}^\infty\frac{g_{2n}}{ \TB^{2n-1}}\Cal O_{2n}(x=0)$ where the couplings $g_{2n}$ are known.
 The operators $\mathcal O_{2n}$ are the only independent allowed processes, and transfer \emph{integer} charges across the impurity: we call such a system a ``super Fermi liquid" which is a sufficient condition for our expansion.

-We bring this dual description out-of-equilibrium and we obtain a systematic expansion for arbitrary correlators $\Cal G(t_1,...,t_N)$ of local operators (expressible interns of the charges $Q_{ab}$).
+The dual Hamiltonian has been used to describes equilibrium properties \cite{boulat08,freton13}.
+We bring this dual description out-of-equilibrium and we obtain a systematic expansion for arbitrary correlators $\Cal G(t_1,...,t_N)$ of local operators (expressible in terms of the charges $Q_{ab}$).
 To do so, we evaluate $\Cal G$ within a Keldysh expansion in powers of $\TB^{-1}$, starting at time $t=-\infty$ at the \emph{out-of-equilibrium} SC-FP $\TB=\infty$ and adiabatically turning on a finite $\TB^{-1}$ value.
-Using a super-operator formulation \cite{harbola08}, we can show \cite{supplement} fact that in a super Fermi liquid the full Keldysh expansion can be implemented via the super-operator: \be \UB(z) = \Cal R e^{-\!\oint_{\! _z}\! \! dw\,\Hbir(w)}. \ee Short-distance divergences in the expansion are exactly canceled by the regularization (point splitting) inherited from integrability, even out-of-equilibrium.
-This proves formula (\ref{defOeff}) \footnote{For incoming fields, we find that $\UB\cdot\psiir_a(x<0)=\psiir_a(x<0)$ as expected from causality.}, an expression that is finite order by order, and that straightforwardly generalizes to arbitrary super Fermi liquids.
+Using a super-operator formulation \cite{harbola08}, we can show \cite{supplement} that in a super Fermi liquid the full Keldysh expansion can be implemented via the super-operator: \be \UB(z) = \Cal R e^{-\!\oint_{\! _z}\! \! dw\,\Hbir(w)}. \ee Short-distance divergences in the expansion are exactly canceled by the regularization (point splitting) inherited from integrability, even out-of-equilibrium.
+This proves formula (\ref{defOeff}), an expression that is finite order by order, and that straightforwardly generalizes to arbitrary super Fermi liquids.
+For incoming fields, we find that $\UB\cdot\psiir_a(x<0)=\psiir_a(x<0)$ as expected from causality.

 \paragprl{(iii) Predictions}